kingaa/pomp/CRAN.md

 ## Submitting

 - Use the [webform](https://xmpalantir.wu.ac.at/cransubmit/) for submission.
 - **Submission note text:**
+  The package has been checked under R-4.1.0, R-release, and R-devel on linux, osx, and windows.
+  I have checked for memory leaks using 'valgrind'.
+  There are two new NOTEs generated, concerning S3 generic/method consistency.
+  These are false positives, since the functions in question `filter.mean` and `filter.traj` are themselves S4 generics.
+  I have checked that the S3 method dispatch system works properly.
+  In any case, these functions have been deprecated as of this version in favor of functions named `filter_mean` and `filter_traj`, so this false positive will go away when these functions are removed in a future release.
-  The package has been checked under R-4.0.0, R-release, and R-devel on linux, osx, and windows.
-I have checked for memory leaks using 'valgrind' and have verified that this release does not break any of the reverse dependencies listed on CRAN.
-This release fixes the one NOTE mentioned on the CRAN checks page.
+  I have verified that this release does not break the reverse dependencies listed on CRAN, with the exception of **spatPomp**.
+  I am one of the developers of that package and we have prepared a CRAN release of this package that corrects this problem.
+  We will submit this as soon as this version of **pomp** is published to CRAN.

 ## Announcement